ffrankies/kindschi-fellowship-journal/README.md

 - There's the problem of seemingly concurrent training when more than one RNNModel object is present in the same script.
 I will have to find a work-around for that.
 This is so that each 'run' will contain a certain number of epochs, after which the model saves its weights.
 It's either that, or create a more complex Saver object that will take care of the 'run' management.
   - Currently, the epochs are being ignored altogether, and the model only saves its weights after it has completed all the epochs that were requested.
 - I'm not sure that my dataset can handle integer values correctly yet.
 Just like in the character dataset, there will be no need for an embedding layer in the integer dataset.

+## Week 5

+### Major Happenings

+- Added a shell script that uses config files to generate a bunch of text datasets.
+- Added more meta-info to the saved datasets, for easier saving/loading inside a model.
+- Code refactoring.
+- Attempted to use new datasets to generate sentences.

+### Roadblocks

+- Generated sentences with the new dataset tend to be biased towards UNKNOWN_TOKENS, repeat words.
+- When looking at the characters in my character-level datasets, I see a lot of characters in the 'extended ASCII codes' category.
+This suggests I either have some garbage input, some input in non-English languages, or a lot of input with weird formatting issues, which needs to somehow be cleaned up.
+- I noticed that the way I create batches in my datasets doesn't work very well.
+They lose the essence/meaning of the 'start' and 'end' tokens, since the batches no longer start and end with them.

+### Prospective

+- I need to find a way to clean the training data without getting rid of a large chunk of my data.
+- Creating batches will cause more overhead, and more 'meaningless' data because the batches will have to be padded.
+- There is a minor dilemma in choosing which token to use to batch the data.
+Currently, I am using the 'end token', although a case can be made for creating another special token used exclusively for batches.
+- The data for my Kindschi research itself will be available soon.